 If you do the above, you would at least get an idea about industry standards, and you can negotiate accordingly.

 Power is important in salary negotiation.
 No, it’s not to dominate the opposite party; but to have control over what you want out of the salary raise negotiation.

 Power depends on two important factors.

-First is value.
+The first is value.
 Do you need to ask yourself which party would get more benefit out of the salary raise negotiation?

 And the second part is alternatives.
 How many alternatives each party has?

-So, when you’re going to do the salary raise negotiation to make sure that you’re negotiating for “Best Alternative to a Negotiated Agreement (BATNA)” if you don’t reach the agreement.
+So, when you’re going to do the salary raise negotiation to make sure that you’re negotiating for “Best Alternative to a Negotiated Agreement (BATNA)”, if you don’t reach the agreement.
 This term is coined by Fisher & Ury in 1981 in their book “Getting to Yes: Negotiating Agreement Without Giving In”.